 With instant messaging, employees can check-in and problem-solve quickly.
 Also, teams can collaborate from anywhere, anytime.
 Saving chat history helps hold on to the thinking that went into a decision.

-viii.
-Online collaboration improves business execution
+8. Online collaboration improves business execution

-With the mobile-first approach of today’s communication and collaboration, employees can tackle business problems on-the-go.
+With the mobile-first approach of today’s communication and collaboration, employees can tackle business problems on the go.
 Many employees today have smart mobile devices and may want to use them for collaboration not just when out of the office, but even when in meetings in the board room to pull up information for clarification.

-Online digital collaboration tools provide a one-stop-solution for teammates to work, document, chat, share, and store data, enabling them to solve problems and make timely decisions.
+Online digital collaboration tools provide a one-stop solution for teammates to work, document, chat, share, and store data, enabling them to solve problems and make timely decisions.

-ix.
-Stores and shares knowledge
+9. Stores and shares knowledge